KennyPeanuts/crayfish_leaf_decom/lab_notebook/analysis/crayfish_mass_change.md

 ## Mass (2016 Experiment)

+The model uses the estimated change in the mass of a single crayfish (`ind.delta.mass`) as the response and `Total.Abundance` and `Type` as the fixed effects and `Tank` as the random effect on which the error ie estimated.

     (delta.mass.tot.abundance.mod.2016 <- lmer(ind.delta.mass ~ 1 + Total.Abundance * Type + (1|Tank) , data = cray.mean, subset = Year == "2016"))

     summary(delta.mass.tot.abundance.mod.2016)